apache/cassandra-java-driver/manual/statements/built/README.md

         .where(QueryBuilder.eq("id", 1));
 ```

-The `where` function accept the `Clause` object that is generated by calling
+The `where` function accepts the `Clause` object that is generated by calling
 `QueryBuilder`'s
 [functions](https://docs.datastax.com/en/drivers/java/3.5/com/datastax/driver/core/querybuilder/QueryBuilder.html#eq-java.lang.Iterable-java.lang.Iterable-),
 such as, `eq`, `ne`, `lt`, `in`, `contains`, `notNull`, etc.  In most cases, these
-functions receive 2 arguments - the name of the column, and value to compare, but there
+functions receive 2 arguments: the name of the column, and the value to compare, but there
-are also variants that receive 2 iterables for columns & values separately.
+are also variants that receive 2 iterables for columns and values correspondingly.

-Note: as query are becoming more complex, repeating `QueryBuilder` at all places will make
+Note: as queries are becoming more and more complex, repeating `QueryBuilder` at all
-code less readable.
-In this case you can import all (or only required) static functions
+places will make code less readable.
+In this case to simplify the code you can import all
+(or only required) static functions of the `QueryBuilder` class (this is the same example
-for code simplification (this is rewritten example from above):
+from above):

 ```java
 import static com.datastax.driver.core.querybuilder.QueryBuilder.*;